Azure-Samples/ms-identity-javascript-react-tutorial/4-Deployment/README.md

-# Deploy your JavaScript Applications to Azure Cloud and use Azure Services to manage your operations
+# Deploy your React Application to Azure Cloud and use Azure services to manage your operations

  1. [Overview](#overview)
  1. [Scenario](#scenario)